MARINER CLASS STYLES/ HULL IDENTIFICATION

 The following information will help you determine the Hull Number (Mariner Class/Sail Number), the month and year your Mariner was built and when the different topsides styles were built.

 From 1963 when the first O'Day Mariner was built until November 1972 the boats had a metal plate attached to either the rear of the cockpit or on the centerboard trunk.
+The first, larger number is the total number of boats built by the O'Day Corporation, including all classes of boats.
 The Class No. on the plate is the actual Mariner Class/Sail number for the O'Day Mariner.

 Early serial number / class number plate from a 1968 boat ... #1306.